Role of integrated hematological biomarkers of systemic inflammation in assessing the effectiveness of anticytokine therapy in patients with psoriasis

 Abstract

-AIM To study the effect of anticytokine therapy with an IL-17A inhibitor on NLR, PLR, MLR, SII and SIRI parameters in patients with psoriasis of varying severity.
+Aim: The work aimed to study the effect of anticytokine therapy with an IL-17A inhibitor on NLR, PLR, MLR, SII, and SIRI indices in patients with psoriasis of varying severity.

-All patients included in the study had their systemic inflammation indices SIRI, MLR, NLR, SII, PLR and AISI calculated before treatment and after 6 months of treatment with the IL-17A inhibitor (netakimab).
-A standardized assessment method, PASI index, was used to assess the area and severity of psoriatic lesions of the skin process.
+Methods: All patients enrolled in the study had systemic inflammation indices (SIRI, MLR, NLR, SII, PLR, and AISI) calculated before treatment and 6 months after therapy with the IL-17A inhibitor (netakimab).
+The Psoriasis Area and Severity Index (PASI) was used to assess lesion area and severity of skin involvement.

-Based on the results of our study, we can conclude that integral hematological indices of systemic inflammation are a promising tool for assessing the effectiveness of anti-cytokine therapy in patients with severe forms of psoriasis.
-NLR, MLR, SII and AISI can be used to assess the reduction of systemic inflammation in patients with only skin manifestations of psoriasis.
-SIRI is an effective tool for assessing treatment efficacy in both psoriasis and psoriatic arthritis patients.
+Conclusion: Integrated hematological indices of systemic inflammation are promising tools for evaluating the effectiveness of anticytokine therapy in patients with severe psoriasis.
+NLR, MLR, SII, and AISI can be applied to evaluate the decrease in systemic inflammation exclusively during therapy in patients with cutaneous manifestations of psoriasis, whereas SIRI proved to be effective in both patients with cutaneous psoriasis and those with psoriatic arthritis.

 Full Text